-First consider results for the large stocks, shown in the leftmost plots in Figure 2.
-When sorting on PERF scores in the most recent month, the M1-M3 spread produces monthly alphas between 26 and 62 bps across the four models, all statistically significant (marginally for Q4).
+First, consider results for the large stocks, shown in the leftmost plots in Figure 2.
+When sorting on PERF scores in the most recent month, the M1 - M3 spread produces monthly alphas between 26 and 62 bps across the five models, all statistically significant (marginally so for Q4).
 These results echo those in Stambaugh and Yuan (2017), who sort stocks on the most recent mispricing score (combining PERF and MGMT) and find significant long-short alphas with respect to various prominent models.
 When PERF scores are instead lagged one year, however, we see that the resulting spread's CAPM alpha drops to just 6 bps, with an insignificant t-statistic of 0.42.
-In contrast, the spread's monthly alphas with respect to the other three models are between 30 and 44 bps, with t-statistics between 2.3 and 4.8.
-At longer lags, the CAPM alphas remain well smaller than those of the other models and never rise to statistical significance.
-In contrast, all three multifactor models produce positive and significant alphas that generally persist across the multi-year lags.
+In contrast, the spread's monthly alphas with respect to the other three models are between 29 and 44 bps, with t-statistics between 2.1 and 4.8.
+At longer lags, the CAPM alphas remain well smaller than those of the other models and never rise to a level that is statistically different from zero.
+In contrast, all four multifactor models produce positive and significant alphas that generally persist across the multi-year lags.